-Despite the fact that this method is fast, contactless and complete, scanning was not extensively used due to three reasons:
+Despite the fact that this method is fast, contactless, and complete, scanning was not extensively used for three reasons:

-However, from the last couple of years, laser scanners are accurate and affordable.
+However, in the last couple of years, laser scanners have been accurate and affordable.

 The terrestrial Laser Scanner or LiDAR has been used in the fields of surveying engineering and geomatics extensively as the evolution and improvements in its technology allowed the collection of increasingly more accurate data sets.

-Despite the benefits of LiDAR over other data collecting methods, such as the remarkably higher amount of data collected for the same area in reduced periods of time without the need to place targets, the field of Deformation Monitoring has remained as one of the few unable to implement this technology.
+Despite the benefits of LiDAR over other data-collecting methods, such as the remarkably higher amount of data collected for the same area in reduced periods without the need to place targets, the field of Deformation Monitoring has remained as one of the few unable to implement this technology.

 Hence, OPSIS was developed to overcome the impediments previously described.
 The idea within its core is to perform operations over the raw data provided by the LiDAR to get a significantly smaller data set.

-For the results obtained from the analysis of this sub-dataset have to be equivalent as those we would obtain evaluating the original, the operations involved must ensure to preserve the spatial information contained within the input data.
+For the results obtained from the analysis of this sub-dataset to be equivalent to those we would obtain evaluating the original, the operations involved must ensure to preserve the spatial information contained within the input data.

 LiDAR provides us with multidimensional spatial information in the form of point clouds.
 After going through a filtering process to eliminate the outliers or noise, the first calculation performed is the projection of each point of said cloud over a mathematically defined surface.

-Determination of the type of surface and its defining parameters is done on the basis of best-fit adjustment to the specific point cloud.
-From this moment on, we have the ability to display our three-dimensional data on a two-dimensional representation, although the volume of data we have to work with remains the same, as we still gather the same number of points defined by 3 parameters (coordinates on the projection surface and distance).
+Determination of the type of surface and its defining parameters is done based on best-fit adjustment to the specific point cloud.
+From this moment on, we can display our three-dimensional data on a two-dimensional representation, although the volume of data we have to work with remains the same, as we still gather the same number of points defined by 3 parameters (coordinates on the projection surface and distance).